bahrus/be-hashing-out/README.md

 ## Who cares?

 This enhancement doesn't do much by itself.
-It is quietly provide information that it thinks will be useful to others.
+It is quietly providing information that it thinks will be useful to others.
 And "who" are those others that would find this information useful?

-At least two third parties would find it useful to now.
+At least two third parties would find it useful for now.

 1. Custom Elements that support attributes that could allow for XSS attacks from untrusted third-party (or user supplied) HTML
 2. Custom Enhancements that similarly support such attributes.